 For C.S.
-Lewis (nicknamed by friends, "Jack") I wonder that a slightly paraphrased children's rhyme might fit?:
+Lewis (nicknamed by friends, "Jack"), in this instance, I wonder that a slightly paraphrased children's rhyme might fit?:

 Jack be nimble, Jack be quick/Jack jump over the pacifist shtick, when he simply excises or leap-frogs over the key Dominical teaching to "Love your enemies," and fails to see the central textual witness that peace/peacemaking is core to the New Testament.
-Surely his chosen nonpacifist position is not faithfully nimble, so much as at best disingenuous, at worst ... what might you call it?
+Surely his chosen non-pacifist position is not faithfully nimble, so much as at best disingenuous, at worst . . . what might one call it?